-Beer is a huge part of Czech culture and cuisine, and it is for this reason that many gastro-pubs exist with hearty roast meats, the most common being pork, and vegetables being the perfect accompaniment to an ice-cold Pilsner Urquell.
-Knedlíky (boiled, sliced dumplings) are a common accompaniment to meals.
-Those with a sweet tooth will enjoy the many pastries in Prague, such as Kolache, a type of yeast pastry filled with anything from fruits to cheeses, or poppyseed doughnuts.
-There are many street vendors selling local Czech-style hot dogs and mulled wine.
+Travellers with a sweet tooth can sample the many pastries in Prague, such as Kolache, a type of yeast pastry filled with anything from fruits to cheeses, or poppy seed doughnuts, and many street vendors selling local Czech-style hot dogs and mulled wine.

-Just about any kind of niche restaurant can be found in Prague, from Indonesian to Indian or American to Uruguayan.
-The most popular dining areas around the city are the Staré Mesto (Old Town), Nove Mesto (New Town) and Vinohrady.
-It is customary to tip waiters 10 to 15 percent, although some restaurants in heavily-touristed areas will add a gratuity automatically.
+International options range from Indian to Indonesian and Uruguayan cuisine.
+The most popular dining areas in the city are the Stare Mesto (Old Town), Nove Mesto (New Town) and Vinohrady, and it is customary to tip waiters 10 to 15 percent, though some restaurants in popular tourist areas will add a gratuity.

 Telephone: 222 221 443

-The world's oldest pub and brewery and Prague's most famous tavern, U Fleku has been in the heart of Prague for 500 years and offers the chance to soak up some history along with the tasty brew and hearty Czech meals on offer.
+U Fleku has been in the heart of Prague for 500 years, and offers the chance to soak up some history along with the tasty brew and hearty Czech meals on offer.
 Tours of the brewery are available, and there is often cabaret entertainment.
 Those wanting to dine should make a reservation.
 Recommended are the house goulash and beer-flavoured cheese on toast.
-Open daily from 9am to 11pm.
+Open daily from 10am to 11pm.